EnautMendi/Muskit/README.md

 - The qubits should be declared once.
 - In order to measure all the qubits correctly, an equal number of classical bits must be defined.

-A sample circuit is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/ExampleProgram.py">here</a>.
+A sample circuit for Quantum Random Access Memory (QRAM) is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/Example/QRAM_program.py">here</a>.

 ### Configuration Files
 The main configuration files are described below.
 Note that within each file, we list the required variables and their possible valid values.